John-Afolayan/LearnEasy/README.md

 - GitHub: Collaboration, Hosting and Deployment
 - Tools: Git

-## 🤝 Most Creative Use of GitHub

-- When using GitHub we implemented the **CI/CD workflow** and made the deployment process easy.
-It helped us to get the project deployed on the network to be accessed by other people.
-- **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
-- We are using GitHub for **Collaboration**.
-GitHub makes it easy to share code with others and helps a lot in collaboration.
-GitHub makes it easy to set up a project and get started.
-- We also used GitHub for planning and keeping track of our project and its progress with the help of the **GitHub project** management tool.

 ## ⛅ Best Use of Google Cloud

 Our application uses Firebase for the database to store chats and to authenticate users.
 Cloud Firestore is a flexible, scalable real-time, high-performance database for mobile, web, and server development from Firebase and Google Cloud.
 Firebase is a free service and easy to use and has sped up our development process significantly.

-## 🌐 Best Domain Name from Domain.com (If we can do)

-- Register any .tech domain name from Domain.com.

 ## 🧠 Challenges we ran into